erebelo/aws-docker/mongodb/docker-compose/README.md

 # MongoDB with Replica Set and Mandatory Authentication (Docker Compose)

-**NOTE:** this solution using Docker Compose was the only one possible to enable mandatory authentication by keyfile when connecting to the database.
+**NOTE**: this solution using Docker Compose was the only one possible to enable mandatory authentication by keyfile when connecting to the database.

 Connection string: `mongodb://<USER>:<PASSWORD>@localhost:27017/?replicaSet=rs0&authMechanism=DEFAULT`